Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have come away with 27 wins in the 59 contests they have been listed as the underdogs in this season.
+- The Cubs have won 45 of the 76 games they were listed as the moneyline favorite this season (59.2%).

-- Chicago is 23-25 this season when entering a game as the underdog by -105 or more on the moneyline.

-- The Cubs have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- Based on this game's moneyline, the Cubs have an implied win probability of 58.3%.

-- So far this season, Chicago and its opponents have hit the over in 72 of its 141 games with a total.
+- Chicago has combined with opponents to go over the total 72 times this season for a 72-66-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!